-Despite, or perhaps because of, the growth of online education, many California community colleges have not met mandates from the federal and state governments to provide accessibility in online education.
-A 2017 California State Auditor's Report focusing on three community colleges' processes for replacing and upgrading information technology found that none of the colleges examined were at the time monitoring their accessibility compliance.10 The report also found that the colleges did not have specific processes in place to review whether instructional materials used were in compliance, nor had the California Community Colleges Chancellor's Office provided these colleges with guidelines on how to develop accessibility monitoring procedures.
-According to the report, some students were continuing to be denied access to equal education.
+Despite, or perhaps because of the growth of online education, California community colleges have not met mandates from the federal and state government to provide accessibility in online education.
+A 2017 California State Auditor's Report focusing upon three community college districts' processes for replacing and upgrading information technology found that none of the colleges examined were currently monitoring their accessibility compliance performance.11 The report also found that the colleges did not have specific processes in place to review whether instructional materials used are in compliance, nor had the California Community Colleges Chancellor's Office (CCCCO) provided these districts with guidelines on how to develop accessibility monitoring procedures.
+According to the report, this meant that some students were continuing to be denied access to equal education.
 The report concluded that community colleges must make accessibility a shared responsibility between faculty and their colleges.
-Suggestions for initiating this partnership include the development of online course content around the principles of universal design.
-An example of how to implement universal design course content and mandated accessibility can be found in the OEI rubric, which focuses on the development of inclusive course design and accessibility parameters.
+Suggestions for initiating this partnership include the development of online course content around the principles of Universal Design.
+An example of how to implement universal design course content and mandated accessibility can be found in the OEI rubric which focuses upon the development of inclusive course design and accessibility parameters.